howion/notes/README.md

 ## Accessibility

-For best readability, you should consider switching to a light theme due to possibly transparent figures and KaTeX expressions.
+For best readability, especially for the mathematical ones, you should consider switching to a custom markdown previewer with a light theme due to possibly transparent figures and KaTeX expressions.
 For now, I personally use Visual Studio Code with:

 * `Markdown Preview Github` by Matt Bierner to preview markdown files,
 * `Markdown Emoji` by Matt Bierner to add Github emoji support to VSCode, and
 * `markdownlint` by David Anson to lint markdown files.

-You must be able to easily see some cool **KaTeX** text below to read these notes:
+You must be able to easily see some cool **KaTeX** text below to read some of these notes:

 $$\KaTeX$$